monktastic/no-more-contempt/scratch/endless-summary.md

 What if nearly everything you're doing to "fight evil" is actually strengthening it — and moreover, what if part of you already knows this but is actively concealing it from your conscious mind?

-People are only able to cause willful harm due to a kind of self-deception: part of them knows _perfectly well_ that they are doing wrong, but the full implications of their behavior are carefully shielded from conscious self-reflection.
-All they hear are their own clever justifications.
-It is this secret mechanism that has enabled _all the evil there ever was_ — and it has enabled our own misbehavior too, if we're honest.
-Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.

 We don't hate "bad people" for how different they are, but for how similar.
 We treat them with contempt in hopes of provoking _worse_ behavior, to prove how bad they are — but for that to work, we must hide it from ourselves, because it's obviously evil.
 But they can subconsciously sense our self-deception, which makes them perceive _us_ as evil, further justifying their misbehavior.
 And since we "don't know" that we're doing this, we take this as proof that they really are evil, thus accomplishing our secret goal.

 In other words, the mere subconscious intention to provoke evil is sufficient to actually do so — and this is just one of the countless ways it does that.
 If we are not in direct contact with our enemies, we induce contempt in our allies.
 One way or another, our darkness finds a way to leak into the world.
 The goal is to generate a dark cover behind which our own self-deception can hide.
 By keeping our attention fixated on the evil "out there," our darkness prevents us from looking too closely at what is happening "in here" — the one place where we have complete power over it.

-Looking at the state of the world, one could almost believe that there's an _evil global conspiracy_ lurking behind the scenes.
-In a sense, there is.
-The darkness in all of our minds is collaborating, behaving together like a _distributed malevolent entity._ It is the _primordial_ evil conspiracy; the one to which all the rest owe their existence, and to which they ultimately filter up.
-Almost everything we do to "fight" it is secretly in its service.

-Until we see how cleverly it has seduced us, it is impossible to understand how deviously it has tricked others into adopting it — and therefore, to do anything genuinely useful about it.
-We can only create more.
-It _is_ possible for our darkness to suppress other people's misbehavior — at least, their public misbehavior, and for a time.
-It is thus easy to convince ourselves that it "worked" — but only because we're not looking closely enough.
-Even if we manage to violently eradicate our enemies, the profound darkness required to do so would powerfully awaken the shadows of every mind it touches; friend or foe, near or far.

 Our minds keep searching for a way to eat our cake and have it, too; to get to feel malice, contempt, and self-righteousness for our enemies without the "collateral damage" that we deep down know it causes.
 But this is impossible.
 No matter how well we hide it, the Darkness _always_ leaks.
 Every act of self-deception lowers the threshold for darkness to manifest elsewhere; every unkindness makes it more likely that _genuine atrocities_ will be committed by someone, somewhere, in a way that we will never connect back to ourselves; indeed, that we can use as justification to pile on more.